TheGigaMaster/Personal-BL3-mods/README.md

   - new boss (herme and verme)
 - what exactly can the diamond room spawn into it? does it have it's own loot pool? does it draw from multiple pools?
 - how is card XP calculated? is it based on MH level, guardian rank, or does every enemy just have it's own value?
+- How else to earn eridium?
+There's something out there.
+Just gotta find it.
+I don't want to farm my ass off.